KrzysztofWieckowski/SampleWorks/Sample_project_POM_TEST_flixbus.com/README.md

 Steps to run:

 1. Open Pycharm and the project python files.
-2. Setting the interpreter and the path in Run/Debug configurations:
+2. Set the interpreter and the path in Run/Debug configurations:

   -  select ```Run``` | ```Edit Configurations...```